omeka/omeka-s-enduser/docs/modules/collecting.md

 	- URL
 	- HTML.
 - Prompt Text: If you want the prompt to be something other than the property label.
-- Check the Required? box if the prompt is required.
+- Check the "Required?" box if the prompt is required.

 **Item Supplementary** adds additional information for the item, not linked to any particularly vocabulary or property.